 In April 1930 Sarah Bavly married Dr. Yehuda Meir Bromberg (b.
 Kutno, Poland, 1902).
 Yehuda, who immigrated to Palestine in 1919, conducted research on malaria before going to Naples to study first law and then economics, receiving doctoral degrees in both subjects.
 Appointed accountant-general of Hadassah in 1929, he later became Assistant Director-General of the Hadassah Medical Organization in Palestine.
 The couple, who Hebraized their name to Bavly in 1941, had two children—Miriam (b.
 1933) and Nathan (b.
 1935).
 Yehuda died in 1943.

 After her retirement Sarah Bavly engaged in her hobby of pottery, receiving the qualification of “Designer” from Jerusalem’s House of Design.
-In 1984 she was designated an honorary Citizen of Jerusalem in recognition of her work in education, training and research.
+In 1984 she was designated an honorary Citizen of Jerusalem in recognition of her work in education, training, and research.
 She died in 1993.

-Sarah Bavly’s papers are deposited in the Central Zionist Archives, Jerusalem; File A520.
+Central Zionist Archives, Jerusalem.
+File A520.